The Netherlands Travel Guide

 Fake Boat Operators

 If someone randomly approaches you and offers you a boat ride, they could be scammers.
-They may take you out in the boat, but then demand an outrageous sum to bring you back.
+They may take you out in the boat, then demand an outrageous sum to bring you back.
 Only book through official sites and offices.

 Cheap Used Bikes